HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ## Introduction

-Back in 2019, [GreenIT.fr estimated that there were 34 billion pieces of equipment and 4.1 billion internet users](https://www.greenit.fr/environmental-footprint-of-the-digital-world/).
+Back in 2019, <a hreflang="en" href="https://www.greenit.fr/environmental-footprint-of-the-digital-world/">GreenIT.fr estimated that there were 34 billion pieces of equipment and 4.1 billion internet users</a>.
 As such, the digital world’s contribution to humanity’s carbon footprint may represent roughly 4% of primary energy consumption and Greenhouse Gas emissions, as well as 0.2% of water consumption and 5.5% of electricity consumption.

 Another significant indicator is its contribution to the depletion of abiotic resources (“not alive” resources, such as metals).
 All the devices we use need materials in order to be produced.
 As such, it is considered that the manufacture of user equipment is the most important source of environmental impact (followed by the end of life of equipment, most of them not being recycled at all).
 It is way more impactful than data centers, the network or even the usage of user equipment.
 Despite the efforts from some manufacturers, it should only get worse in the coming years because of the depletion of some required materials (indium, copper, gold, etc).